-Watch the interview of SP Tulsian of sptulsian.com with Sonia Shenoy on CNBC-TV18, in which he shared his reading and outlook on the fundamental side of the market and specific stocks.
+In an interview to CNBC-TV18's Anuj Singhal and Reema Tendulkar, SP Tulsian of sptulsian.com shared his readings and outlook on the market and specific stocks.